EpicureanAtom/Ministry/Directory/Political Subreddits/acv.md

-A subreddit that was intended as a group project by anarchists for
+A subreddit that was intended as a group project by anarchists for something